BenKBreen/Cyclic-fields-code/README.md

 Cyclic fields of degree 7.
 Lists of the first 8000 cyclic degree 7 fields.
-Computed by Tommy Hofmann